cutajarj/CodingInterviewWorkshop/README.md

 # CodingInterviewWorkshop
-A bunch of problems to solve before a coding interview
+A bunch of problems to solve before a coding interview.
+This projected has been tested with python3.

 Each python file has the problem description in comments at the top of the source file.
 Each problem has a unit test associated with it.
 Once you complete the solution run the ruby test by running: